Is It Really Better For The Environment Not To Bathe?

 Several days later, the couple tried to clear a few things up.
 On Monday, Shepard told Daily Blast Live that Bell has "better hygiene" than he does.
 "The other thing is, California has been in a drought forever," Bell said.
 "It's just like, responsibility for your environment.
 We don't have a ton of water, so when I shower, I'll grab the girls and push them in there with me so we all use the same shower water."

 So, can this really help save the environment?
 Well, kind of, in the sense that water waste is a contributing factor to our ongoing climate crisis.
 The processes of water extraction, transportation, and filtration all use nonrenewable fossil fuels and leave a build-up of carbon dioxide, wrote WaterNow Alliance's Ava Mohsenin in 2016.
 Besides, other species and ecosystems rely on access to fresh water for survival, and depleting environments of this resource causes great harm to plants and animals.
-And between the use of showers, sinks, dishwashers, and more, the U.S. Environmental Protection Agency estimates that the average American family wastes 180 gallons of water a week.
+And between the use of showers, sinks, dishwashers, and more, Australians consume an average of 100,000L of freshwater per person each year.

 Advertisement

-In July, Governor Gavin Newson asked Californians to voluntarily cut back on water usage, but he didn't recommend sharing a shower with kids or even bathing less frequently.
-Experts also agree that the best way to reduce your water footprint isn't to cut down on showers, per se, but limit the time of each one.
-You can also purchase a "low-flow" showerhead at the hardware store, which can significantly reduce your water usage up to 60%, according to the U.S. Department of Energy.
-And just switching to cooler showers can also help save electricity.
+Experts agree that the best way to reduce your water footprint isn't to cut down on showers, per se, but limit the time of each one.
+You can also purchase a "low-flow" showerhead, which can significantly reduce your water usage, according to energy.gov.au.

 The question of how often one should bathe has taken on a life of its own, and the truth is, there isn't one right answer — factors including your age, exercise habits, and potential skin conditions affect the frequency with which you "should" bathe.
 According to Verywell Health (and Ashton Kutcher, I guess), it's important to wash your face, underarms, and groin every day, but daily full-body showers are less necessary.
 Medical News Today suggests that children only need to bathe every few days, but once they hit puberty, regular showers are much more imperative.